WSoC-VITAP/WSoC2101-TestRepo/README.md

+# ClubSpot
-# Development of a platform for students and college admin to administer the college clubs and events.
+`Development of a platform for students and college admin to administer the college clubs and events.`

 ## Project Description